Lithium-ion battery inspection

 We provide trial photography using various X-ray sources, sensors, and cameras as a preliminary evaluation for X-ray non-destructive inspection requests from our customers.

-Based on our experience accumulated over many years in the X-ray business, we not only introduce the most suitable devices, but also propose the best solutions, including tips and know-how on imaging.
+Based on our experience accumulated over many years in the X-ray business, we not only introduce the most suitable devices, but also propose the best solutions, including useful tips and advice.
 Please feel free to contact us.

 Contact us for more information.